Organisation of sustainable development

 For an institution of the consortium, adding one-man year per year into the System Team leverages ~ 10 man-years per year from the other members of the NEMO System Team.

-A Scientific Advisory Board composed of Executive Board, External Experts, Consortium Experts System Team members, and leaders of Working groups.
+Scientific Advisory Board and Developers Committee members are Executive Board, External Experts, Consortium Experts System Team members, and leaders of Working Groups.
 Its role is to

 - give advice on yearly workplan,